|

 "Why do you ask?"

-"Because I would not want to hurt her.
-But"
+"Because I would not want to hurt her, but"

 "Eomer!"
 Legolas' startling blue eyes widened.
 "You

-are saying that you know about her!"
+are saying that you know of her!"

 "I have seen her, spoken to her, felt her touch."
 Eomer

 sighed.
-"I have told her that I am married
+"I have told her that I am married"

 Legolas laughed.